LDAP Configuration

 Search criteria for users

-- Search base for users (OU): Enter the search base for users here.
+• Searching base for users (OU): Entering the search base for users here.
 This is relative to the base DN.

-. - Search filter for users: Conventional LDAP search filters are used here.
-Note that Relution always uses the placeholder
+• Searching filter for users: Conventional LDAP search filters are used here.
+It has to be noted that Relution always uses the placeholder %v for user input.
+For example, a simple search filter for users could be: (&(cn=%v)(objectClass=person)).

 Manual mapping for users